kubeshop/tracetest/docs/docs/analyzer/rules/span-naming.md

-# span_naming
+# span-naming

-Enforce span names that identify a class of Spans, rather than individual Span instances
+Enforce span names that identify a class of Spans, rather than individual Span instances.

 ## Rule Details